855-640-6612

 Evaluating your case is a crucial first step in deciding between a jury trial and a bench trial.
 The strength of evidence, including physical proof such as X-rays, can significantly influence a judge’s or jury’s perception of the case and whether there is reasonable doubt.

-Lost wages claims require careful scrutiny for legitimacy and can impact the trial type.
+Lost wage claims require careful scrutiny for legitimacy and can impact the trial type.
 Understanding compensation structure is crucial when preparing for how such claims may be received.

 Contact a Chicago Personal Injury Attorney